dgc-network/dgc-wallet/readme.txt

 This plugin is compatible with the latest version of WooCommerce.

-= Will dgc Wallet for WooCommerce work with WordPress multisite network? =
+= Will dgc Payment for WooCommerce work with WordPress multisite network? =

-Yes, dgc Wallet for WooCommerce plugin is fully compatible with Wordpress multisite.
+Yes, dgc Payment for WooCommerce plugin is fully compatible with Wordpress multisite.

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [WordPress Plugin Forum](https://wordpress.org/support/plugin/dgc-wallet) or just email us at support@dgc.network.
+If you get stuck, you can ask for help in the [WordPress Plugin Forum](https://wordpress.org/support/plugin/dgc-payment) or just email us at support@dgc.network.

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/dgc-network/dgc-wallet/issues).
+Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/dgc-network/dgc-payment/issues).

 = Where can I find the REST API documentation? =

-You can find the documentation of our [Wallet REST API Docs](https://github.com/dgc-network/dgc-wallet/wiki/WooCommerce-Wallet-REST-API).
+You can find the documentation of our [Payment REST API Docs](https://github.com/dgc-network/dgc-payment/wiki/WooCommerce-Payment-REST-API).

 = This plugin is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](https://github.com/dgc-network/dgc-wallet) :)
+Join in on our [GitHub repository](https://github.com/dgc-network/dgc-payment) :)

 == Screenshots ==

-1. User wallet page.
+1. User payment page.
-2. Transfer wallet balance.
+2. Transfer payment balance.
 3. View transaction details.
 4. All user balance details.
 5. Admin view transaction details.
-6. Admin adjust wallet balance.
+6. Admin adjust payment balance.
-7. dgc Wallet for WooCommerce payment gateway.
+7. dgc Payment for WooCommerce payment gateway.
 8. WooCommerce refund.
-9. Wallet actions.
+9. Payment actions.

 == Changelog ==